Horror after man caught in crocodile's jaws

-A man has been flown to hospital after been forced to free himself from the jaws of a crocodile in north Queensland.
+A man has been flown to hospital after being forced to free himself from the jaws of a crocodile in north Queensland.

 The chaos unfolded at the waterfall gorge at Adels Grove, 300km northwest of Mt Isa, on Sunday afternoon.